This article has been updated from a previous version.

 “Winter tires stop on average six feet shorter than all-season tires on ice,” says Haimovici.

-“The biggest risk to driver safety is missing that sharp clean stop anytime the temperature dips below seven degrees Celsius and all-season tires begin to harden and reduce their ability to grip the roads.”
+“The biggest risk to driver safety is missing that sharp clean stop anytime the temperature dips below seven degrees celsius and all-season tires begin to harden and have reduced ability to grip the roads.”